robert-mccarthy-ca/modern-druid/README.md

 The irrigation system is the platform for future resilience technologies:

 *   **Atmospheric Water Generation (AWG):** Solar-powered radiative panels, compressor-based, or desiccant systems will be integrated to harvest water directly from the air.
 This is the final step in decoupling food and carbon production from broken hydrological cycles.
 *   **Kiln-Exhaust Heat Exchange (Future):** R&D will explore capturing waste heat from biochar kilns to warm water for early-season irrigation to boost soil temperature or to prevent freezing in AWG components.
+Energy production and syngas production are other potential paths to explore.

 #### **Power & Control**

-*   **Energy Source:** Primarily on-site solar PV with battery storage, ensuring operation during grid outages, which are increasingly common during climate-related disasters such as extreme weather or wildfire.
+*   **Energy Source:** Primarily on-site solar PV or wind with battery storage, ensuring operation during grid outages, which are increasingly common during climate-related disasters such as extreme weather or wildfire.
 *   **Control System:** A centralized, weather-aware smart controller that automatically adjusts schedules based on real-time soil moisture sensors, weather forecasts, and evapotranspiration (ET) data.

 ---